 For each salient risk identified through our risk assessment, we develop and implement a plan to mitigate the risk.
-Department heads report on new and extant salient and non-salient risks regularly to a management meetings and Human Rights Working Group which tracks progress on the development and implementation of management plans and authorises and approves any systems improvements.
+Department heads report on new and extant salient and non-salient risks regularly to management meetings, which tracks progress on the development and implementation of management plans and authorises and approves any systems improvements.
 Our human rights risks and impacts will be documented in our Isometrix data management system, including those relating to suppliers and contractors, the chain of custody, ASM-related risks, child labour risks, and environmental risks.
 Management plans have been developed to mitigate and monitor environmental and social impacts identified in the ESIA.

-Metalkol RTR and Human Rights
+ERG and Human Rights

-Our management systems seek to align with the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+Our management systems seek to align with the United Nations Guiding Principles on Business and Human Rights ((UNGPs).
 We recognise that the OECD Due Diligence Guidance is a tool that supports partial implementation of the UNGPs.
 It is our aspiration to be fully aligned with the UNGPs.
 Our commitment to comply with the OECD Guidance is a significant first step on this journey.